yoseflakew25/movx/README.md

-# movx
+# MovX

-Simple react app that lets you browse for your favorite movies, tv shows, and actors.
+MovX is a simple movie app that allows users to browse and discover their favorite movies, TV shows, and actors.
+It is built with React.js and utilizes the TMDB API for fetching movie data.
-Built with react js | TMDB api

 ![movx screenshot - 1](https://github.com/yoseflakew25/movx-master/blob/main/screeenshot/screeny-1.jpg)